tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 - To expand the search to additional fields, click the "+ Add search field".
 A new search bar will appear, let's use **long term** for this search.

-Notice that the two searches will be connected by the logical operator AND, meaning that the search aims to include both search terms.
+Notice that the two searches will be connected by the logical operator AND, meaning that the search aims to include both terms.
 Alternatively, you can opt for OR and AND NOT operators, depending on your purpose, but don't worry about this as the topic of logical operators will be covered later in this tutorial.

 - You can also set a specific date range for search results in the following way: